 Student loan repayment doesn’t typically happen quickly.
 We know that from the two-thirds (64%) of 2015 Canadian graduates who still haven’t paid back their debts by 2018.
 Moreover, loan repayment was even slower for the following groups:

 Slow repayment means more interest payments and fees.
 That’s even true for government-sponsored student loans, which begin accruing interest after graduation.

 Life is expensive enough, especially when you have student loans to pay off.
 And, things really add up around tax season, when it’s time to pay income tax.

 Luckily, there are many deductions you can make at tax time to owe less money.
 For example, you might be wondering, “can I deduct my student loan interest?”
 Let’s take a look…

-Is interest on student loan debt tax deductible?
+Is there any tax-saving benefit for interest on student loan debt?

 You can claim interest paid on your student loans for 2020 or the previous 5 years.
 Only you can claim this interest if the loan is in your name, even if a family member paid for it.

-However, not every loan is eligible for the interest deduction.
+However, not every loan is eligible.
 The Canada Revenue Agency (CRA) allows you to deduct interest paid on student loans if you received them under the:

 - Canada Student Loans Act

 - or through any similar provincial or territorial government laws